AxelSparkster/CBS_Bot/README.md

 ## Contributing

 * Non-contributors will use a [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
-TL;DR, fork the repo, make a PR, and Losermanwins or I will accept it and merge it.
+TL;DR, fork the repo, make a PR, and Losermanwins or I will accept it and merge it
-    * Please make sure the code builds and runs before submitting.
-(Please.)
+    * Please make sure the code builds and runs before submitting (please)
 * Contributors will follow a [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 We'll make feature branches and merge them into `main` via PR
 * The `main` branch is protected.
-Losermanwins or I must approve changes before any updates to this branch.
+Losermanwins or I must approve changes before any updates to this branch